 - Staithes

-- Fraisthorpe
+- Fraisthorpe Beach

-- Cayton Bay
+- Cayton Beach

 Restrictions for dogs on beaches are usually seasonal with bans taking place between April/May and September.
 Check the beach you’re visiting before to make sure.

-- Bridlington North/South Beach
+- Bridlington South Beach

-- Filey
+- Filey Beach

 - Sandsend

-- Scarborough South/North Bay
+- Runswick Bay